AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-settings/touchpoint-removal-and-touchpoint-suppression.md

 ![](assets/5.png)

 To finish, [!UICONTROL Save and Process] your rules.
-If you are making a lot of changes, be sure to Save your changes along the way. [!DNL Marketo Measure] won't actually start removing your Touchpoints until you click the **Save and Process** button.
+If you are making a lot of changes, be sure to Save your changes along the way. [!DNL Marketo Measure] won't actually start removing your Touchpoints until you click
+ [!UICONTROL **Save and Process**].

 | **Operator** | **Use Case** |
 |---|---|